qiskit-community/community.qiskit.org/content/events/finland-unconference.md

 Travel to and from Helsinki, any accomodations in Helsinki, and any extension of the trip must be covered by attendees.

+## Organization

+This event is co-organized by the [Qiskit Community Team](https://community.qiskit.org/education/) from IBM and by the [Quantum Technology Group](http://www.tqt.fi/) from the University of Turku, specifically Sabrina Maniscalco, Guillermo Garcia Perez, Matteo Rossi, and Boris Sokolov.

 ## Code of Conduct